About Community CarShare

 Community CarShare currently has more than 1900 members who have access to a fleet of 60+ vehicles, stationed along main transit corridors.
 As membership grows and vehicle usage increases, additional vehicles are added to the fleet to meet membership and usage demands.

-Community CarShare is governed by a volunteer board of directors, elected from the membership, and supported day-to-day by seven full-time staff members.
+Community CarShare is governed by a volunteer board of directors, elected from the membership, and supported day-to-day by six full-time staff members.

 Community CarShare Co-operative Inc. was founded in April 1998 by a group of 10 friends who wanted to save money and drive less by sharing a car.
 It was the first carsharing organization in Ontario, and it was originally known as The People’s Car Co-operative Inc., or just People’s Car Co-op.
 The co-op was later known simultaneously as Grand River CarShare (in Kitchener-Waterloo) and Hamilton CarShare.
 The co-op began using the name Community CarShare in 2011, and in 2015 the organization’s incorporation name was updated to match.